magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/device-credentials.md

-Device credentials are used in order to connect to the ThingsBoard server by applications that are running on the device.
+Device credentials are used in order to connect to the IoT Hub server by applications that are running on the device.
-ThingsBoard is designed to support different device credentials.
+IoT Hub is designed to support different device credentials.
 There are two supported credentials types at the moment:

  - [**Access Tokens**](/docs/{{docsPrefix}}user-guide/access-token/) - general purpose credentials that are suitable for wide range of devices.
  Access Token based authentication may be used in not encrypted or one-way SSL mode.